jblairpdx/GIScience_I/labs/lab_0.md

 * Click on one item, hold the Ctrl key, and click on any others you wish to select.
 All clicked items will stay selected.
 * Click and hold in a blank spot in the window, then drag across the items you wish to select.

-Initiate copying selectd items using the menu item `Edit->Copy`, or use the keyoard shortcut `Ctrl+C`.
-Place the copies somewhere using `Edit->Paste` or keyboard shortcut `Ctrl-V`.
+Initiate copying selected items using the menu item `Home->Copy`, or use the keyoard shortcut `Ctrl+C`.
+Place the copies somewhere using `Home->Paste` or keyboard shortcut `Ctrl-V`.
 Be sure to have the window set to the location you want to place the copies in.

 To move selected items, drag and drop the icon(s) into the destination folder as represented in the same window, the folder tree, or another window altogether.
-Alternatively, use the menu item `Edit->Cut` of keyboard shortcut `Crtl-X` to initiate a move, then paste it with the same process as copying used.
+Alternatively, use the menu item `Home->Cut` of keyboard shortcut `Crtl-X` to initiate a move, then paste it with the same process as copying used.

 To delete a selected item, you can: drag and drop it into the Recycle Bin icon; right-click the item and choose `Delete` from the context menu; or press the delete key.